mrmcc3/vibing-dev/blog/why-apex.md

 No coordination is required to view, replicate or distribute them.
 Cached records are valid forever.

-Information and recordkeeping systems are nothing new.
-But analyzing records is a completely different problem than coordinating state changes.
-The 'data' exhibits completely different characteristics in each case - conflating them is a mistake.

 ## OLTP for everything?

-So let's look at some outcomes when we make the mistake of using an OLTP database for all our "data" requirements.
+What happens when we use a general-purpose OLTP database to store both state and information?

 ### Remembering is on you

-OLTP is great at orchestrating entities and state but most won't store past states or how entities change for you.
+OLTP is great at orchestrating entities and state but most won't automatically store past states or how entities change for you.
 If you're lucky you might be able to completely solve your problem by only tracking the current state of everything.
 But more than likely that's not the case and failing to proactively collect records will lead to the unpleasant discovery that it's impossible to answer questions about the past. 😬

 The situation becomes worse when the questions about the past aren't even known when you first build the application.
 Hoping there's a backup that can answer